What is First Class Magistrate Attestation?

 Step 2: Carry Valid Identity Proof

-Bring an original identity document such as:
+Bring an original identity document such as Aadhaar Card, Passport, PAN Card, or Driving Licence.

 Step 3: Visit the Appropriate Court